RylanSchaeffer/FieteLab-RIBP/README.md

-# Efficient Streaming Inference for Infinite Feature Models
+# Streaming Inference for Infinite Feature Models

-This code corresponds to the AISTATS 2021 submission.
+This code corresponds to our AISTATS 2021 submission.

 ![](01_prior/results/a=10.78_b=2.3/ibp_recursion_a=10.78_b=2.3.png)